|

 Australia Analyses is

-Australia's first online journal covering air power issues.
-Its aim is
+Australia's first online peer reviewed scholarly journal covering air

-research, analysis and discussion articles and papers which do not fit
+research, analysis and discussion papers focussed on the military

 areas of policy, policy reform,